Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 Nehemiah 8:17 So the whole assembly of those who had returned from the captivity made booths (Temporary shelters) and sat under the booths; for since the days of Joshua the son of Nun until that day the children of Israel had not done so.
 And there was very great gladness.

-• Joshua brought the Hebrews into the promised land after Moses and Aaron died.
-Not even during the days of King Saul or King David was the Feast of Booths kept.
+- Joshua brought the Hebrews into the promised land after Moses and Aaron died.
+Not even during the days of King Saul or King David was the Feast of Booths kept or since then until the time Ezra read from the book of the law.

 Nehemiah 8:18 Also day by day, from the first day until the last day, he read from the Book of the Law of God (‘ĕlōhîm).
 And they (also) kept the feast seven days; and on the eighth day there was a sacred assembly, according to the prescribed manner.

-• Note: The High Holy days go from Tishri 1st to Tishri 10th, then the Feast of Booths go from the 15th to the 22nd.
+- Note: The High Holy days are from Tishri 1st to Tishri 10th, then, the Feast of Booths begins on the 15th and continues through the 22nd with the 8th day being the 23rd.